-Be the best webinerd you can be and use our step-by-step Webinar Best Practices to learn everything from planning out your program to optimizing webinars for engagement to turn that engagement into actionable data.
+Be the best webinerd you can be and use our step-by-step Webinar Best Practices to learn everything from planning out your program to optimizing webinars for engagement to turning that engagement into actionable data.

 From lead generation to product demos, webinars can serve a lot of functions.
 Before you start creating, decide what you want your webinar to be.
 Ask yourself where your audience is in the buying cycle.
 If they’re top of funnel, your webinar should focus on thought leadership and lead generation.
 For a mid-funnel audience, think positioning and influencing.
 The bottom of funnel is all about demonstrating and closing.

 What are all the parts of a successful webinar?
 Our Chief Webinerd spells it out and shares all the elements that go into making your webinars awesome.

 Now that you’ve set your goals, it’s time to focus on audience personas, so you can really tailor your content to resonate with the right people.
 Think about who you’re trying to reach.
 Is your target audience a prospect, a customer or a partner?
 Are they executives or practitioners?
 Do you want to target specific industries?
 Write it all down, along with any other key demographics.
 Once you know who you’re creating your webinar for, you’ll have a better picture of what your content should be.

 You've heard about the 4 Ps of marketing... well, webinar marketing has its own set of Ps: planning, planning and more planning, oh and persistence.
 We know it sounds like a grind, so we're here to help you get started with webinar must-dos.

 Get me started >